MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/test-app-overview.md

 ## Prepare your Microsoft 365 tenant

-Before you start testing your app, prepare your Microsoft 365 test tenant and enable custom Teams app allow you to upload your app.
-You must sign-up for Microsoft 365 developer program and manage the Teams settings for your organization.
+Before you start testing your app, prepare your :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft 365 test tenant and enable custom Teams app allow you to upload your app.
+You must sign-up for :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft 365 developer program and manage the Teams settings for your organization.
 Set up your developer subscription and configure it through [prepare your Microsoft 365 Tenant](~/concepts/build-and-test/prepare-your-o365-tenant.md).

 ## Test and debug